Ebbo Bastard: Death and legacy

 When away from rugby, Bastard spent his time farming.
-He eventually moved to a farm in Cedarville, where he lived next door to Una and Peter Young.
-During this time, Bastard made open advances toward Una, who later left her husband and married Bastard.

-One night at a cocktail party, Bastard and Una had taunted Young, who left and waited for Bastard to arrive home from the party.
-Once Bastard got out of the car, Young shot him point blank in the chest.
+He eventually moved to a farm in Franklin, where he lived next door to Clarice and Peter Young.
+During this time, Bastard made open advances toward Clarice, who later left her husband for Bastard.
+One night at the Royal Hotel after a match, Bastard and others had taunted Young, who left and waited for Bastard to arrive home from the party.
+Friends called Peter Young's sister at the farm and warned her that Peter was in a very angry state and to hide the car keys when he got home.
+When Peter could not find the keys, he too the tractor and drove next door to Ebbo's farm.
+Once Bastard got inside with Clarice, Young shot him.
 The Monday newspapers published the news as: "Ebbo Bastard murdered!".
-Young also was injured in the shooting, but was arrested.
+Young also was injured in the shooting, but was arrested and served 25 years in jail.

-Following Bastard's death, his wife and son, the future journalist and sausage merchant Bill O'Hagan, adopted her maiden name.
+Ebbo left behind three children: Wendy (7), William/Billy (5) and Judy (4).
+Una and the children changed their names back to her maiden name, with the addition of an "O", so Una, Wendy, Billy, and Judy's names were changed from Bastard to O'Hagan.
+Bill O'Hagan became a journalist (Natal Witness, Cape Times, Kokstad Advertiser, Gatwick News - which he started as the first airport newspaper ever - and the Daily Telegraph) and sausage merchant.

 Bastard's name is given to the "Ebbo Bastard Trophy", a rugby trophy contested by regional teams in KwaZulu-Natal.